 Latifi’s first taste of F1 machinery actually came all the way back in 2017, when he was given a test by Renault.
 Further duties with Force India followed in 2018 before he joined the Williams family in 2019.
 It was an annus horribilis for the squad, no doubt – but Latifi’s straightforward, friendly attitude and insightful feedback helped swing the vote in his favour for 2020.

-Now, the goal is to show that that eye-catching F2 year wasn’t just a fluke, and that he’s got what it takes to mix it with the best drivers in the world.
+Now, after two seasons living in Russell’s shadow – and with Williams' form on the rise and a new team mate in the shape of ex-Red Bull racer Alex Albon – the goal is to show that that his eye-catching F2 year wasn’t just a fluke, and finally prove that he really has got what it takes to mix it with the best drivers in the world.